The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models: Experiments

 \section{Experiments}

-\header{Dataset: FuzzyQA.} In a more realistic scenario, users often ask questions that do not directly correspond to the information available in backend databases, primarily because they are unaware of the database contents beforehand.
-For example, a user might ask, ``In which state was the MLB hit leader born?'' while the database holds multiple candidates with diverse attributes, such as the team they belong to.
-To tackle this challenge, we have developed a dataset, i.e., FuzzyQA, based on HybridDialogue~\cite{nakamura2022hybridialogue} and MuSiQue~\cite{trivedi2022musique}, where we employ ChatGPT to simplify complex questions by eliminating few attributes and conditions.
+\header{Evaluation Task:} We focus on knowledge-augmented generation instead of evidence retrieval to explore the benefits of knowledge alignment.
+Specifically, we consider a controlled number of irrelevant knowledge groundings (database rows) with the primary grounding in the model's input context.
+This count of irrelevant groundings is denoted as `Irrelevant Groundings (\#)'.

+\header{Dataset: FuzzyQA} is an evolution of the OTT-QA dataset~\cite{chen2020open}.
+OTT-QA is an English dataset that contains open questions that require grounding on tables and text for answers.
+In FuzzyQA, we made two changes:

+1. We shifted the focus solely to tables as the primary knowledge source (detailed in Section 3).
+This results in a filtered dataset comprising 1,173 (question, answer, table) triples, reserved solely for validation (our method does not require training).

+2. We simplify each question with GPT-4 by dropping constraints but ensuring the answers remain unchanged, as detailed in Appendix D.3.
+This adjustment was made because OTT-QA questions were crafted by annotators who had prior access to the tables, a scenario that contrasts with real-world situations where users often frame their queries without detailed table knowledge.
+By simplifying the questions, we aim to simulate this real-world ambiguity.
+Note that this simplification makes the questions more challenging for LLMs, as the reduced detail introduces extra complexity.

-\header{Language Model and Baselines.} Note that our framework is designed to be compatible with any large language model architecture.
-In our experiments, we employ the GPT-3-based Text-DaVinci-003 model~\cite{ouyang2022training} via the OpenAI API for both the baselines and our method.
-Text-DaVinci-003 is a state-of-the-art InstructGPT model engineered to follow user instructions.
+\header{Language Model and Baselines.} \textsc{MixAlign} is designed to be compatible with any LLM, in this section, we employ the OpenAI Text-DaVinci-003 (176B)~\cite{ouyang2022training} for all the methods.
+We examine the impact of incorporating clarifications into the prompt:

-We compare MixAlign with three baselines.
-Default LM~\cite{ouyang2022training}, which prepends the question with a question-answering prompt.
-Retrieval-augmented Generation (RALM)~\cite{OpenAI}, as demonstrated in the official OpenAI demo, which retrieves relevant knowledge groundings and prepends them to the question.
-CLAM~\cite{kuhn2022clam}, which involves asking clarifying questions directly without explicitly considering the gap between the question and the stored knowledge.

-\header{Metrics.} We follow the evaluation framework known as Attributable to Identified Sources~\cite{rashkin2021measuring}, which is based on the Natural Language Inference statement: "According to Question and Grounding, Answer."
-In our dataset, the answers typically consist of intricate attribute values.
-We thus calculate the following scores by conducting a straightforward comparison between the attribute values extracted from the question, gold groundings, and answers:

-\bullethdr{Coverage}, a binary metric that determines whether all the correct gold answer values are included in the generated values.

-\bullethdr{Hallucination}, a binary indicator that assesses the presence of generated values that do not exist in the question values and gold grounding values.